Hong Kong: Joshua Wong sentenced to 10 more months | DW | 06.05.2021

 Judge Stanley Chan sentenced Lester Shum, Jannell Leung and Tiffany Yuen to between four and six months.

-Wong, Shum and Yuen have were also facing charges under the new national security law.
+Wong, Shum and Yuen were also facing charges under the new national security law.

 "The sentence should deter people from offending and re-offending in the future," Chan said.
 The judge said the four defendants' attendance at the vigil was "deliberate, premeditated... and openly defied the law."

-Hong Kong media mogul Jimmy Lai is also set to appear in court on Thursday over participating in the June 4 vigil.
+Hong Kong media mogul Jimmy Lai is also set to appear in court on Thursday over his participation in the June 4 vigil.
 He also faces a fraud charge.

 Twenty others facing similar charges for their role in Tiananmen commemorations are scheduled to appear in court on June 11.